jon-chun/jon-chun/README.md

 * Elkins, Katherine, and Jon Chun. <a href="https://culturalanalytics.org/article/17212.pdf">"Can GPT-3 pass a Writer’s turing test?."</a> Journal of Cultural Analytics 5, no. 2 (2020): 17212.

-* (Generated Narrative) <a href="https://github.com/jon-chun/conference-narrative2020-GPT2-NLG">How Artificial Intelligence Tells Stories: Natural Language Generation and Narrative</a>, Narrative 2020 Conference (page 28), March 5-7 The Intercontinental Hotel, New Orleans
+* (AI Story Generation / AI Narrative Generation) <a href="https://github.com/jon-chun/conference-narrative2020-GPT2-NLG">How Artificial Intelligence Tells Stories: Natural Language Generation and Narrative</a>, Narrative 2020 Conference (page 28), March 5-7 The Intercontinental Hotel, New Orleans